minagawah/widgets-react-vs-solidjs/client/widget.solid/README.md

 SolidJS is a bit tricky compared to React.
 In React, you need to pay attentions to what to specify for dependencies.
-Whereas in SolidJS, dependencies are pretty much taken care automatically, yet, you need to specify _behaviors_ for how you want your stored values to be reactive.
+Whereas in SolidJS, dependencies are pretty much taken care automatically.
+Yet, you need to specify _behaviors_ for how you want your stored values to be reactive.
-Anyways, hope the following helps someone.
+Anyways.
+Hope the following contents will help you out there.

 ### Watch Out for Destructure!

 While the official documentations mention in many occasions, it is worth mentioning to watch out for _destructure_.
-When you receive props from parent components, make sure **_NOT_** to _destructure_ the props.
+When you receive props from parent components, make sure _NOT_ to _destructure_ the props.
 In SolidJS, it will lose reactivity when you do that.

 ### CSS-in-JS for Web Components